rosstewart/assay_calibration/README.md

 # Assay Calibration Pipeline

-A production-ready pipeline for calibrating functional assays using bootstrap skew normal mixture model fitting and Bayesian calibration.
+A pipeline for calibrating functional assays using bootstrap skew normal mixture model fitting and Bayesian calibration.

 ## Overview